Greg LaRocca: Style of play

-LaRocca was a middle of the order hitter that pulled the ball to left field.
+LaRocca was a middle of the order hitter who pulled the ball to left field.
 When he signed with Orix, he formed "big boys batting line" with Tuffy Rhodes and Alex Cabrera (including Jose Fernandez in 2009 season).
-When reporters asked the reasons for the strong showing at Orix, "Tuffy hits behind me, I can swing the bat carefully and I can swing the bat hard" putting trust in Rhodes.
+When reporters asked the reasons for the strong showing at Orix, LaRocca replied, "Tuffy hits behind me, I can swing the bat carefully and I can swing the bat hard", placing trust in Rhodes.

-He played second, third, and first base during his career.
-LaRocca had good command of all positions, earning a .945 career fielding percentage at all levels.
+LaRocca played second, third, and first base during his career.
+He had good command of all positions, earning a .945 career fielding percentage at all levels.
 He excited fans in Japan with many diving stops and throws on the run.

-LaRocca was often injured in Japan due to hit by pitches and while of defense.
+LaRocca was often injured in Japan, in part due to being hit by pitches.

 Hit by pitch

 LaRocca was known in Japan as a player who was often hit by pitches.
 In 2007, he was hit 28 times, which is a NPB record.
-In seven seasons up to 2010, he has recorded 109 HBP.
-During this time, the number of at-bats per HBP was about 21.8 (2375 AB / 109 HBP), more than twice as much as the previous record.
+In seven seasons up to 2010, he recorded 109 HBP.
+During that time, his number of at-bats per HBP was about 21.8 (2375 AB / 109 HBP), more than twice as much as the previous record.

-In 2007 he received 20 HBP in the first half of the season.
-Before the All-Star Game, LaRocca said "I thought that there would be no [hit by pitches] in the All-Star game", but he received a ball from Koharu Uehara in the first bat.
-Because there was little damage, the pitcher spread both hands to appeal for health.
-At the moment when he received the 25th HBP of the season from Shibuya Naoyuki on September 17 against Lotte Marines, when he passed the Japanese record set by Yoshiyuki Iwamoto, LaRocca waved hands towards the audience and also bowed.
-In the same year's salary negotiation, it turned out that LaRocca was hoping for an "unprecedented" incentive at the number of HBP ".
+In 2007 he had a remarkable 20 HBP just in the first half of the season.
+Before the All-Star Game, LaRocca said "I thought that there would be no [hit by pitches] in the All-Star game", but he was struck by Koharu Uehara in his first bat.
+LaRocca was uninjured, and Uehara spread both hands to appeal for health.
+On September 17, LaRocca had his 25th HBP of the season, thrown Shibuya Naoyuki of the Lotte Marines, and passing the Japanese record set by Yoshiyuki Iwamoto.
+LaRocca then waved hands towards the crowd and took a bow.
+In the same year's salary negotiation, it turned out that LaRocca was hoping for an "unprecedented" incentive at the number of HBP.
 Among the increase in annual salary, "treatment expenses" of injuries caused by HBP were included.

 Personal life

 September 28, 2007, the Orix team announced that it would donate 100 million yen to the Research Promotion Foundation for Spina Bifida and Hydrocephalus.
-LaRocca revealed how he offered the donation "I want to repay for Japan" under the influence of his wife.
+LaRocca revealed how he offered the donation.
+"I want to repay for Japan", he said.

 Greg is married to his wife, Amanda.
 They have two children together.
 They reside in New Hampshire.

-LaRocca has played in the Wounded Warriors Project softball game in 2016 and 2017 on the celebrity team.
-This game is to raise money to aid veterans who were injured in combat.
+LaRocca has played in the Wounded Warriors Project softball game in 2016 and 2017 as a member of the celebrity team.
+The game is played as a fundraiser to aid veterans injured in combat.